-Celebrating 1,000 games played!
+Celebrating 1,250 games played!

 01. About Me

 Hello there!
-I’m Radison, a creative leader, project manager, computer science student, and professional photographer.
+I’m Radison, a software engineer with a knack for leadership, web + networking technologies, photography, and multisport events.
 My interest in digital technology started back in middle school when I tinkered with microcontrollers and competed in FIRST LEGO League competitions — it turns out you can learn a lot from bits of plastic and expensive servos.

 I’m juggling quite a few responsibilities at the University of Illinois Chicago.
-For starters, I am studying computer science and business full-time (with a 4.0 GPA, whoop!).
+For starters, I am studying computer science and business full-time (with a 3.96 GPA, whoop!).
 I also project manage and work directly with 6+ software developers under the College of Engineering.
 Together we've developed and shipped over 10 full-stack web applications used by 1000's on campus.

 Exploding Chickens fanned the flames (literally) and acted as a springboard for both my professional skills and further projects down the line.
 I now independently host over 10 web services, 2 web products generating revenue, and 5 organizational members who help make these ideas a reality.